 – Can I start with one and then use it to learn the other?
 If so, can I find resources in the first language that can teach me the second language?

 – Which culture am I most attracted to, can understand and respect, and can adapt to the easiest?
 Perhaps the politeness, perfectness and stiffness of the Japanese culture puts you off if you’ve got a rebellious spirit.
-Maybe you’re afraid of straightforward conversations and would rather soften things – then maybe learn Japanese instead of Koreans (Koreans tend to say things much more straightforwardly than the Japanese).
+Maybe you’re afraid of straightforward conversations and would rather soften things – then maybe learn Japanese instead of Korean (Koreans tend to say things much more straightforwardly than the Japanese).

-A: – To impress people (they’ll get bored eventually and you won’t have a solid foundation to stay motivated with)
+– To impress people (they’ll get bored eventually and you won’t have a solid foundation to stay motivated with)

 – To look good on your CV (as in, this is your only reason, not a benefit in addiction to reasons)